Mr. Mike's Mondo Video: Reception

+The film received reviews ranging from nearly-mixed to scathing.

 Vincent Canby of The New York Times wrote that the "most depressing thing" about the film "is that there are beginnings of funny sketches all over the place but they've been abandoned before anything was done with them."
 Variety wrote that the film "pretty much confines itself to the sicker, more offensive end of the 'Saturday Night Live' spectrum, though with far less humorous payoff than the latter regularly delivers."
 Gene Siskel of the Chicago Tribune gave the film one star out of four and called the humor "sick and stupid," declaring that it was "one case in which the television network is right, and the embattled performer is wrong.
 Truly wrong."
 Linda Gross wrote that the film "feeds off television and mocks all that is middle-aged and middle-American.
 Its own methods are sophomoric and tacky.
 Rated R, it's full of bad taste, but it doesn't deliver its promised raunchiness."
 Gary Arnold of The Washington Post wrote, "If you think that censors are always wrong, this show could change your mind.
 O'Donoghue doesn't give offense by being obscenely funny.
 He gives offense by being obscenely pointless, tasteless and mean."

+Bruce Blackadar of the Toronto Star said that "the truth is that not only is Mondo Video a prime candidate for worst movie of the year, it’s also bad television and it deserved to be censored because it’s stupid beyond redemption, joylessly repugnant, a rip-off of the first magnitude.
+It’s also the most boring unstructured and unintelligently produced effort ever by the Saturday Night group.
+But the worst crime of all is that Mondo Video has only enough truly funny moments to fill up the time it takes to sell a second-rate detergent in a television commercial."
+Michael Clark of the Detroit Free Press wrote that the film "hit town just one day after the merciful departure of Sammy Stops the World, another theatrically exhibited non-movie whose box-office performance will no doubt have theater owners all over the country pillaging their children's college funds to come up with this month's mortgage payment.
+Mike may do marginally better than Sammy, but most viewers will probably agree with the NBC censors who took one look at this slapdash collection of jokes about Gig Young's groceries, Cheryl Tiegs' crotch, and a Cedar Rapids religious cult that worships Jack Lord as a living god and said, 'NO.'" Mitch Darden of The Indianapolis News said "it's billed as disgusting, disturbing, horrible, raunchy, gross, tasteless and if your children are falling asleep, wake them up to catch this show.
+That's how the movie is billed, but don't wake up the children to see this movie, it's rated 'R' for restricted—restricted to the few adults who like absurd comedy in its strangest form."